-There have been moments in my career were I was working 60 hours a week, traveling constantly away from home and making quite a bit more money over the year than anticipated.
-However money isn’t everything as I missed out on many moments in my child’s life that I wish I was around for.
-Additionally it put a strain on my relationship with my wife as I was never home to help raise my daughter or to be there for my wife when she needed me.
+There have been moments in my career where I was working 60 hours a week, traveling constantly away from home and making quite a bit more money over the year than anticipated.
+However, money isn’t everything as I missed out on many moments in my child’s life that I wish I was around for.
+Additionally, it put a strain on my relationship with my wife as I was never home to help raise my daughter or to be there for my wife when she needed me.
 Even though I was making great money, the hours and travel away from my family were unbearable.

 There have been times in my career where I was making over $20.00 an hour and less than $30,000 a year.
 The company I was working for did not have enough work to keep me busy throughout the year.
-As a result this caused a financial strain on my family.
+As a result, this caused a financial strain on my family.

 Not all investigators will have families to worry about or will have the same struggles as a result of working too much or too little.
 The main thing to take into consideration is that making more money or less money while employed with a company will take its toll in one way or another.
-Personally my current goal is to make enough money to pay my bills, spend time with my family and watch my children grow up.
+Personally, my current goal is to make enough money to pay my bills, spend time with my family and watch my children grow up.
 Aspirations of growing my business will likely not happen until my children are much older.

 What salary can experienced private investigators expect to make working for a company?